 The Standing Committee on Pro Bono Legal Services selects awardees from among those who have excelled in providing volunteer services in one or more of the following ways:

-- participated in an activity or pro bono program that resulted in satisfying previously unmet needs or in extending services to underserved segments of the population or fills a previously unmet need;
+- creating or participating in an activity or pro bono program that expands legal services to underserved segments of the population or fills a previously unmet need;

-- successfully litigated pro bono cases that favorably affected the provision of other services to those in need; and/or
+- successfully litigating pro bono cases that favorably affected the provision of other services to those in need; and/or

-- successfully achieved legislation that contributed substantially to legal services for the disadvantaged
+- successfully achieving legislation that contributed substantially to legal services for the disadvantaged.

 - To nominate a candidate, submit a narrative explaining how the candidate meets the criteria for the Adams Pro Bono Publico Awards.
 Describe in detail the nature of the pro bono contribution and identify those who have benefited.
 Additional information that would be helpful includes principal areas of practice, the number of years practicing law, hours spent on pro bono activities, other public service contributions, educational background, and bar association activities.